 In our opinion, both MyCompanyWorks and Northwest have good customer support teams, but we do have a strong preference.
 Here’s a summary of our thoughts on the customer service of both services:

-- Types of support: Northwest also offers support via phone and email.
+- Types of support: Northwest offers support via phone and email.

 - Availability: Northwest doesn’t post the exact hours for their customer support department on their website.
 However, when we tested their support, we received an email within 24 hours.
 We didn’t wait that long for our phone call, though (thankfully).

-- Quality of support: Northwest fully delivers on their promise to provide next-level support.
-They’ll be your contact whenever you have questions, so you’ll get advice from someone who already knows your business situation, not a phone grunt.
+- Quality of support: Northwest fully delivers on its promise to provide next-level support.
+They’ll be your contact whenever you have questions, so you’ll get advice from someone who already knows your business situation, not a random person at an outsourced call center.

 - Types of support: MyCompanyWorks also offers support via phone and email.

-- Availability: You can contact MyCompanyWorks support on Monday through Friday from 7 a.m. to 5 p.m. for email support and 8 a.m. to 4 p.m. for phone support.
+- Availability: You can contact MyCompanyWorks support on Monday through Friday from 10 a.m. to 8 p.m.
+ET for email support and 11 a.m. to 7 p.m.
+ET for phone support.

 - Quality of support: When we tested their customer support experience, we found MyCompanyWorks to be quite helpful.
 They gave us an in-depth response complete with links to more information.
 We got fairly quick responses, too.